rytswd/get-istio-multicluster/docs/argo-cd-based/README.md

 This setup uses this remote repository as the target.
 If you want to adjust the installation setup as your liking, you can fork this repo, or simply copy the directory.

-For detailed GitOps setup, you can find more complex setup in my [get-gitops-k8s](https://github.com/rytswd/get-gitops-k8s) repo.
+For detailed GitOps setup, you can find more complex setup in [get-gitops-k8s](https://github.com/rytswd/get-gitops-k8s).

 ## ⚙️ Prerequisites